hopefulGiupplo/portaudio_oboe/src/hostapi/oboe/README.md

 ###  Device selection and/or switching mid-stream:
 Device selection can be handled by a java/kotlin method that uses getDevices() in order to identify  which device to select.
-Switching mid-stream gives an oboe::ErrorDisconnected result, and you'll have  to stop, close and reopen the involved streams with an unspecified device (or a specific device if  you know its ID).
+Switching mid-stream gives an oboe::Result::ErrorDisconnected, and you'll have  to stop, close and reopen the involved streams with an unspecified device (or a specific device if  you know its ID).
+This process is already implemented through the OboeEngine::restartStream method, used by the OboeEngine::write and OboeEngine::read functions.